Local offer Information for Wirral Hospitals’ School

 Provision at JPC is available for young people up to full time education.
 Where full time provision is not appropriate for a student, however, the provision can be directly tailored to the health and wellbeing of the young person, in consultation with health and other professionals.

-In 2017 Wirral Hospitals' School was awarded NASEN's prestigious Autism Accreditation Status and was advised to apply for Advanced Practice Status due to the outstanding provision we offer for students on the autism spectrum.
+In 2017 Wirral Hospitals' School was awarded the prestigious Autism Accreditation Status from the National Autistic Society and was advised to apply for Advanced Practice Status due to the outstanding provision we offer for students on the autism spectrum.

 Students are admitted via a rigorous referral and panel system, which considers medical evidence of needs.
 Referrals are usually initiated by schools, ESW Service, Educational Psychologists, CAMHS and Community Paediatricians, often following an informal preliminary discussion with the Headteacher.
 A significant multi-agency approach to resolving the situation must be taken by the mainstream school and family prior to a referral being made to Joseph Paxton Campus.